trivialTZ/Lsst-Twilight-SNe/README.md

 When per-band source magnitudes are missing, the planner can fall back to a catalog `discoverymag` to estimate source brightness for saturation guard (enabled by default; see `PlannerConfig.use_discovery_fallback`).
-If a `discoverymag` column is present but the code cannot infer per-band magnitudes for any target, it raises a `ValueError` by default (`PlannerConfig.discovery_error_on_missing=True`) to avoid silently skipping saturation protection.
+The fallback now also leverages redshift information: a lightweight ΛCDM distance-modulus calculator plus a conservative Ia peak-standardization is used to derive `z→peak` magnitudes, and the discovery-based and redshift-based estimates are merged by taking the brighter (smaller) magnitude per filter.
+Configuration knobs such as `PlannerConfig.peak_extra_bright_margin_mag`, `PlannerConfig.Kcorr_approx_mag`, and cosmology parameters allow tuning the safety margin.
+If neither discovery nor redshift information yields a per-band estimate for a target, the code raises a `ValueError` (`PlannerConfig.discovery_error_on_missing=True`) to avoid silently skipping saturation protection.

+Rubin photometry defaults now adopt a gain of 1.6 e⁻/ADU in both `PlannerConfig` and `PhotomConfig`, which keeps conversions between ADU and electrons consistent with LSST camera specifications while feeding the saturation guard.

 See `twilight_planner_pkg/README.md` for detailed usage instructions and module documentation.